Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

  - Run applications selected by the user

 You can also implement advanced functionalities such as the following:
- - Grouping installed applications into folders.
+ - Grouping installed applications into folders
- - Removing applications.
+ - Removing applications
- - Rearrangement of icons.
+ - Rearrangement of icons
- - Viewing notifications.
+ - Viewing notifications
- - Viewing widgets.
+ - Viewing widgets

 ## Prerequisites